MicrosoftDocs/bot-docs/articles/bot-service-build-download-source-code.md

 ---
-title: Download the source code for a Bot Service | Microsoft Docs
+title: Download and redeploy the source code for a Bot Service | Microsoft Docs
 description: Learn how to download and publish a Bot Service.
 author: v-ducvo
 ms.author: v-ducvo